 Spending time with my family is very important.
 We go camping and ride our ATVs.
 I also like to watch football and go visit our daughter.

 I've happily lived in Townsend since 2003.
-My amazing boyfriend Zach and I live a fun and exciting life with our two girls Kimber and Oakley our newst addition, our son Levi Cash and our fur-babies Waylon Jennings & Peyton.
+My amazing fiance Zach and I live a fun and exciting life with our two girls Kimber and Oakley our newst addition, our son Levi Cash and our fur-babies Waylon Jennings & Peyton.
 I'm excited to be working a job I enjoy and getting to spend my day caring for and loving on animals.

 Hiking, camping, and spending time with my family and watching my kiddos enjoy life is what I love to do when I'm not working.
 I'm looking forward to working with you and your pets!